rebhanqui/pands-project/README.md

 The results of the shape() method shows us that there are 5 columns and 150 rows of data in a simple result: (150, 5) (Rows, Columns)[^3]

-Value_counts() used with species index returns the count of each species in the date.
-In this case the result is even with 50 rows for each making up the 150 total.
+Value_counts() used with "species" returns the count of each species in the date.
+In this case the result is even with 50 rows for each making up the 150 total:

 |species|data values|
 |----|-------|
 |setosa    |    50|